-Every Friday we search, select, and bring to you some of the most interesting articles on cycling, running, triathlon and endurance sports.
+Every week we search the internet to bring you some of the best articles in cycling, running, triathlon and endurance sports.

 Most athletes understand the importance of protein, carbohydrates and fat in their diet.
 However, a compound that is often overlooked is dietary fiber.
 Fiber is a key nutrient in maintaining a healthy diet and GI system.

 Injuries, unfortunately, are a part of endurance sport.
 We can do our best to avoid overuse injuries, but sometimes they happen anyway.
 For example, last summer during a ride, I reached for my water bottle at what turned out to be an inopportune time.
 My front wheel hit a bump in the road and I ended up with a broken elbow.

 You might not believe it when your IT band is giving you trouble or your plantar fasciitis is flaring up or even if you sprained your ankle, but there’s good news about being injured.